ansleybrown1337/lysimeter-analysis/README.md

     - ~~fit with polynomial curve~~
 - refine NSE detection algorithm to be more accurate
     - use AWAT filter to smooth smaller NSE events due to wind and other noise that aren't explicity irrigations, rains, etc.
-- remove cumulative lines on Kc and instantaneous ET plots
+- ~~remove cumulative lines on Kc and instantaneous ET plots~~
-- Add weather data info to report generator
+- ~~Add weather data info to report generator~~
-- Perform analysis for 2022 data and compare to Lane's analysis results!
 - ~~Add manual NSE detection to report generator~~
 - Make NSE dots colored by NSE Type, and HoverTool to show NSE Type in plotly
+- run code through linting and make sure it's all clean
+- Make front end app in streamlit or dash for other users
+- Perform analysis for 2022 data and compare to Lane's analysis results!

 ## References